darklang/docs/docs/tutorials/complete-first-application.md

   endpoint tomorrow, you'll see a log of all the new requests, as well as updates to your Airtable base.

 Congratulations!
-You now have your first Dark application: an API that stores requests into a datastore, creates a daily report of those requests, and sends the report to Airtable.
+You've built an entire Darklang application: an API that stores requests into a datastore, creates a daily report of those requests, and sends the report to Airtable.